Mopelade/Sales-Performance-Analysis-And-Customer-Segmentation-Project-/README.md

      NTILE(5) OVER (ORDER BY MONETARY  )
      FROM RFM_analysis;
 ```
+**NTILE FUNCTION** was used to rank customers based on their recency ,Frequency, Monetary .
+The Function divided the customers into 5 groups based on their recency ,Frequency, Monetary
+For Recency, customers with the lowest recency get a higher score(5) and customers with the highest recency
+get a lower score(1).
+Frequency and Monetary, customer with the highest numbers get higher score(5) and customers with lower numbers, get low lower score (1).
+The resulting scores (from 1 to 5) are inserted into the RFM table.

 - **Step 4**: Add a new column named customer segement
 ```sql